Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ## Game Transparency
 - Usually facillitated in S3 style; but since we apparently have an abundance of skilled facillitators perhaps we should try game shifting?
 [Link](http://emergingleaderlabs.org/Gameshifting_Overview) [[Game Shifting Setup]]
-- Transparency: Josh has framed the invitation and is softly 'hosting' a participatory 'reality game' loosely outlined around the S3 format and Game Shifting formats. th change the microstructures that don't suit our needs
+- Transparency: Josh has framed the invitation and is softly 'hosting' a participatory 'reality game' loosely outlined around the S3 and Game Shifting formats.
+- T
 ---

 ## Content